fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    implementation).
 Avoid it if efficiency is critical (e.g. only use PML at the simulation box's face directly hit by radiation, and use MUR for other boundaries).
-Intrusion of fringe fields and evanescent waves into the PML can destabilize it.
+Intrusion of fringe fields and evanescent waves into the PML can destabilize it, causing the simulation to "blow-up".
    Radiating structures must be kept at a distance of :math:`\lambda / 4`.

 .. important::
    In openEMS, ``PML_8`` is commonly used, meaning the nearest 8 mesh lines